Skip to main content

 npm create vue@latest

-This command sets up and runs create-vue, which is the official Vue project starter.
-For more info, take a look at the Vue.js Quick Start.
+The command runs create-vue, the official Vue project scaffolding tool.
+For details, see the Vue.js Quick Start.

 cd my-vue-kanban-app